MetaGuard/MetaData/README.md

 The entire repository (outermost folder) is a Unity project folder built for editor version 2021.3.1f1.
 It can be opened in Unity and built for a target platform of your choice.
 We have also provided a [pre-built executable](https://github.com/VCNinc/MetaData/releases) for SteamVR on Windows (64-bit), which has been verified to work on the HTC Vive, HTC Vive Pro 2, and Oculus Quest 2 using Oculus Link.
 If you decide to build the project yourself, make sure you add a "Data" folder to the output directory where the game can store collected telemetry.

 ### Running & Data Collection
-Run "Metadata.exe" to launch the game.
+Run `Metadata.exe` to launch the game.
 Approximately once every second, the game will output a .txt file containing the relevant observations from the last second of gameplay.
 At the end of the experiment, these files can be concatenated into a single data file to be used for later analysis: `cat *.txt > data.txt`.

 ### Controls
 The following keyboard controls are available (intended for use by the researcher conducting the experiment):